stellar-deprecated/stellar-upgrade/README.md

   stellar-upgrade [command]

 Available Commands:
-  upgrade     Upgrade stellars to XLMs status      Displays your account upgrade status help        Help about any command
+  upgrade     Upgrade account on old network to new status      Displays your account upgrade status help        Help about any command